A BRIEF HISTORY OF ENGLISH SOCIETY

 Owning land was the main form of wealth in the 18th century.
-Political power and influence was in the hands of rich landowners.
+Political power and influence were in the hands of rich landowners.
 At the top were the nobility.
-Below them were a class of nearly rich landowners called the gentry.
+Below them was a class of nearly rich landowners called the gentry.
 In the early 18th century there was another class of landowners called yeomen between the rich and the poor.
-However during the century this class became less and less numerous.
+However, during the century this class became less and less numerous.

 In the early 18th century England suffered from gin drinking.
 It was cheap and it was sold everywhere as you did not need a license to sell it.
 Many people ruined their health by drinking gin.
 Yet for many poor people drinking gin was their only comfort.
 The situation improved after 1751 when a tax was imposed on gin.

 In the early 19th century Britain was an oligarchy.
 Only a small minority of men (and no women) were allowed to vote.
 The situation began to change in 1832 when the vote was given to more men.
 Constituencies were also redrawn and many industrial towns were represented for the first time.
 The franchise was extended again in 1867 and 1884.
 In 1872 the secret ballot was introduced.